Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Cost of reversed decisions, missed forecasts, rework.

-The pattern is familiar to any leader who has signed off on a vendor at 5pm Thursday and reversed the call by Monday morning.
-Decision quality degrades as decisions stack up beyond what current capacity can metabolize.
-The errors cluster predictably after stacked approvals and meeting-loaded stretches.
-You can see them coming in the calendar.
+The pattern is familiar to any leader who has signed off on a vendor at 5 p.m.
+Thursday and reversed the call by Monday morning.
+The diagnostic question is whether decision quality degrades as decisions stack beyond available capacity.
+Calendar and workflow data can test whether reversals and rework cluster after stacked approvals and meeting-loaded stretches.

 Recovery Debt Tax